Ultimate 5-Day Florida Keys Roadtrip from Key Largo to Key West

 Key Largo Conch House

 Hidden behind trees and shrubbery, Key Largo Conch House is an air-conditioned restaurant with outdoor seating, nifty decorations and a menu featuring fresh local seafood and delicious desserts.
 This iconic eatery celebrates the island's culinary heritage with a menu rich in fresh seafood and traditional Conch recipes.
-Best known for their conch fritters and irresistable key lime pie.
+Best known for their conch fritters and irresistible key lime pie.
+A must-visit for anyone passing through Key Largo, or on their way to stay at one of the gay hotels in Key West.
+The Key Largo Conch House offers both delicious meals and a cute and quaint homestyle ambiance.

 The Fish House